How To Give A Dog A Bath

 7. HERE COMES THE SHAKE

-It’s inevitable your dog will shake.
-So you can take a towel and gently dry off your pooch and carefully place them out of the bath.
+It’s inevitable your dog will do a little shake getting water everywhere.
+So, take a towel and gently dry off your pooch and carefully place them out of the bath.
 Don’t forget to take out the cotton balls if you did decide to put them in.

 I use these Pura Naturals Pet fur drying gloves sometimes for extra measure.
 They absorb moisture and are eco-friendly.